Dental Assistant Certification & Registration - CDA, RDA (AMT), NELDA

 The purpose of this exam is to demonstrate entry-level competence in basic dental assisting duties; it does not qualify candidates, however, for any advanced procedures or expanded functions in the role of dental assisting.
 AMT also provides mentoring and job search support to those seeking certification.

-Eligibility for the RDA(AMT) exam includes current CPR training that includes theoretical and in-person demonstration of CPR competencies.
+Eligibility for the RDA(AMT) exam includes current CPR training that includes a theoretical and in-person demonstration of CPR competencies.
 Eligibility entails one of the following:

 - Graduation from an accredited dental assisting program,